scopplestone/testing/docs/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 corresponding `-InitX` counter.
 In this example we have a single initialization set per species definition.
 The `Part-Species1-Init1-SpaceIC =  sin_deviation` flag defines the type of the initialization set, here, the distribution the particles equidistantly on a line and sinusoidally dislocates them (representing an initial stage of a plasma wave in 1D).
-Each type of the initialization set might have a different set of parameters and an overview is given in Section \ref{sec:particle_insertion}.
+Each type of the initialization set might have a different set of parameters and an overview is given in Section {ref}`sec:particle-initialization-and-emission`.

     Part-Species1-nInits=1